With over 25 years' experience in the rental property market, we can find you landlord insurance for any type of residential or commercial property.

 If you’re renting out a property to tenants, whether it’s a single residential property or a large commercial premises, it’s important to make sure that you’re fully protected.

-A landlord insurance policy will provide cover to protect the landlord’s buildings, contents or both against a range of perils such as fire, flood, theft and malicious damage.
+A policy will provide cover to protect the landlord’s buildings, contents or both against a range of perils such as fire, flood, theft and malicious damage.
 Optional accidental damage insurance will further protect your buildings and/or contents against accidental damage caused by you or your tenants.

-When you obtain a landlord insurance quote you’ll usually be able to choose additional landlord cover depending on the type of property you’re looking to insure, such as home emergency cover, legal cover or employers’ liability insurance.
+When you obtain a quote you’ll usually be able to choose additional landlord cover depending on the type of property you’re looking to insure, such as home emergency cover, legal cover or employers’ liability insurance.

-While landlord insurance isn’t compulsory by law, it may be a requirement of your mortgage or loan provider to make sure you have landlord buildings insurance in place.
+While insurance isn’t compulsory by law, it may be a requirement of your mortgage or loan provider to make sure you have landlord buildings insurance in place.

 What types of property will landlord insurance cover?